Bhav3shsingh/neel/README.md

 - [Contributing](#contributing)

 ### What?
-Neel is a simple browser embedded Code editor for JavaScript.
+Neel is a simple beginner-friendly browser embedded code editor for JavaScript.
 It has built-in voice commands for writing programs and executing them, as well as saving them to your desktop.

 ### Contributing